AhmedRadwan17/AhmedRadwan17/README.md

 ## 🚀 About Me

-Aspiring Data Scientist with strong foundation in programming, data analysis, and machine learning.
+A Sepecalist data analysis, and programinng (c++ , python , sql ).
 Passionate about transforming raw data into actionable insights.

 - 📊 Skilled in Python, SQL, and data visualization tools
 - 🧠 Interested in AI, ML, and predictive modeling